Contextual Scenario Generation for Two-Stage Stochastic Programming: Experiments

-\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Appendix \ref{appendix:MNV_performance} for space considerations.
+\textbf{Results:} The CDF of the optimality gap for each method, by $K$ and $\lambda$ is relegated to Section~\ref{appendix:MNV_performance} for space considerations.
 Table \ref{tab:mnv_gaps} shows the median optimality gaps over the validation instances.
-In the MNV setting, the value of stochastic solution is small, with the expected value solution exhibiting a median gap of $2.70\%$.
+In the MNV setting, the VSS is small, with the expected value solution exhibiting a median gap of $2.70\%$.
 The MMD approach produces solutions closer to optimal as $K$ is increased.
 However, the MMD approach does not outperform for $K > 1$ and outperforms the expected value solution when $K = 10$.

 When $K = 1$, the CSG approaches underperform the expected value solution, although the static approach outperforms the MMD approach for sufficiently large $\lambda \geq 80$.
 When $K = 3$, the static and dynamic approaches underperform the MMD approach and perform similarly when $\lambda = 20480$.
-In the case, $K = 5$, the static approach ($\lambda \geq 320$) attains smaller median gaps than the expected value and MMD approach, whereas the dynamic approach does not.
-In particular, the static method when $(K, \lambda) \in \{(5, 5120), (5, 20480))$ attains smaller optimality gaps more frequently than the expected value and MMD approaches (see Appendix \ref{appendix:MNV_performance}).
-Lastly, when $K = 10$, the static and dynamic approaches outperform the expected value approach, but only the static approach obtains similar performance on par with that of the MMD approach (when $\lambda \in \{320, 5120\}$).
+In the case $K = 5$, the static approach ($\lambda \geq 320$) attains smaller median gaps than the expected value and MMD approach, whereas the dynamic approach does not.
+In particular, the static method when $(K, \lambda) \in \{(5, 5120), (5, 20480)\}$ attains smaller optimality gaps more frequently than the expected value and MMD approaches (see Section~\ref{appendix:MNV_performance}).
+Lastly, when $K = 10$, the static and dynamic approaches outperform the expected value approach, but only the static approach obtains similar performance

 Table \ref{tab:mnv_competition} compares the performance of the different methods across $K$ by showing the percentage of instances in which the particular method obtains the lowest out-of-sample 2SP cost (the columns sum to $100\%$).
 When $K=1$, the expected value solution dominates; however, the static and dynamic approaches with $\lambda \in \{20, 80\}$ are competitive.
 When $K > 1$, the expected value solution's relative performance deteriorates by roughly a factor of 2.
 Furthermore, in the cases $K > 1$, the wins are split more evenly among the MMD, static, and dynamic approaches, where the static and dynamic approaches are heavily regularized.